aicb-ZhangLabs/Venus/README.md

 ```

 ## Creating Index
 This step creates the necessary human and viral indices directories in Venus.
-Of note, since some viruses may lack a gtf annotation file or biological splicing mechanisms, use of a vurs gtf file is optional.
+Of note, since some viruses may lack a gtf annotation file, use of a virus gtf file is optional.

-To create indices:
+To create indices (without a virus gtf):
 ```
 python3 module-index.py \
     --humanGenome path/to/human.genomeDir \